georg-schwarz/microservice-rabbitmq-tutorial/README.md

 * As alternative, we could also use one exchange per domain / bounded context.
 But until we run into performance issues, we should keep it simple and use a global exchange.
 Naming it according to a microservice is a **bad** idea because this would introduce coupling by the need to know about the existance of another microservice.
 Keep it on domain-level instead.

 **Queues:**
 * One microservice type should have a queue per domain of interest that guarantees FIFO for all instances of its type.
 This also ensures all instances of a microservices representing a consumer group.
+Configure the queue as non-exclusive for that (otherwise you have no competing-consumers)!
 * The queue should use the topic mechanism to filter events of no interest.
 * The queue connects to the global exchange (or to the matching domain exchange if multiple exist).
 * The queue is microservice-specific and, thus, can include the name of the microservice in its name.